Master's Program Financial Aid + Fellowships

 Penn Yellow Ribbon Program

-Is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
-The program allows Penn to voluntarily enter into an agreement with the VA to fund tuition expenses for eligible veterans.
+The Yellow Ribbon Program is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
+This program allows degree granting institutions of higher learning in the US to voluntarily enter into an agreement with the VA to fund tuition expenses for eligible veterans and their eligible dependents, and beginning in August 2022 their eligible spouses.

 Schools and programs at Penn have committed funds to the Yellow Ribbon Program, with a designated number of openings available at each school.
 The VA will match Penn’s commitment.
 The combined Penn award and VA match cannot exceed the difference between the recipient’s actual tuition charges and the recipient’s basic Post-9/11 tuition benefit.
 Students receiving VA education benefits are required to disclose other scholarships and grants (including any departmental, Penn, or outside organizations, such as an employer) to Student Registration & Financial Services for review.
 Additional funding sources may require adjustments to benefit eligibility.